 It's their failures.

-Well, we put together in a section called Nailing the Left and the Limbaugh Letter, the August 2006 issue.
+Well, we put together in the section called Nailing the Lift in the Limbaugh Letter, the August 2006 issue.

 Bill Clinton said November 7th, 1993, North Korea cannot be allowed to develop a nuclear bomb.

-In the spring of nineteen ninety-two, North Korean dictator Kim Il-sung, who's the father of the current little potbellied uh dictator, allowed international atomic energy agency inspectors led by none other than Hans Blix into his country.
+In the spring of 1992, North Korean dictator Kim Il-sung, who's the father of the current little pot-bellied dictator, allowed International Atomic Energy Agency inspectors led by none other than Hans Blix into his country.

-Kim Il sung claimed they had a tiny quantity of plutonium, far from the amount you need for a weapon, reported Blicks in the Washington Post.
+Kim Il-sung claimed they had a tiny quantity of plutonium, far from the amount you need for a weapon, reported Blix in the Washington Post.

-In 1993, North Korea declared it would withdraw from the non-proliferation treaty, which we discussed by 1994.
+In 1993, North Korea declared it would withdraw from the nonproliferation treaty, which we discussed.

 Actual military conflict loomed, but then a savior appeared.